cncf/devstats.archive/README.md

 There is also an internal tool: `analysis.rb`/`analysis.sh` to figure out how to create tables for gha.
 But this is only useful while developing this tool.

-This tool can generate all possible distinct structures of any key at any depths, to see possible veriants of this key.
+This tool can generate all possible distinct structures of any key at any depth, to see possible veriants of this key.
-It is used very intensively during development of SQL table structure.
+It was used very intensively during development of SQL table structure.

 # Running on Kubernetes